nshiab/simple-data-analysis/README.md

 ```
 Found ./.sda-cache/fires.ff...8f.geojson in cache.
 ttl of 60 sec has not expired.
 The creation date is July 5, 2024, at 4:25 p.m..
-There is 11 sec, 491 ms left.
+There are 11 sec, 491 ms left.
 Data loaded in 151 ms. Running the computations took 311 ms last time.
 You saved 160 ms.

 Found ./.sda-cache/provinces.42...55.geojson in cache.
 Data loaded in 8 ms. Running the computations took 397 ms last time.
 You saved 389 ms.

 Found ./.sda-cache/firesInsideProvinces.71...a8.parquet in cache.
 ttl of 60 sec has not expired.
 The creation date is July 5, 2024, at 4:25 p.m..
-There is 11 sec, 792 ms left.
+There are 11 sec, 792 ms left.
 Data loaded in 1 ms. Running the computations took 49 ms last time.
 You saved 48 ms.

 table firesInsideProvinces: